TigerMax007/python-fullsms/README.rst

     ``-r, --receiver <receiver>`` :
         The person to send the message to.
     ``-s, --sender <sender>`` :
         The sender to use.
-Can be 11 alphanumeric or 15 numric characters.
+Can be 11 alphanumeric or 15 numeric characters.

 Phonebook management :
     ``-b, --phonebook <phonebook>`` :